MonTutes/monpytute/built_in_types.md

 ### bytes

-The `bytes` type stores arbitrary binary data, where each character is a single byte, as the name might suggest.
+The `bytes` type stores arbitrary binary data, where each character is a single byte (ordinals from 0 to 255 inclusive for each character), as the name might suggest.

 To convert to bytes type from `str`, you can use the `.encode()` method, e.g. `"my data".encode('ascii')` will give binary data encoded as ascii.
 Similarly `b"my data".decode('ascii')` will decode binary ascii data and give a string.